stroxler/dotconfar/README.md

 I've also got some markdown notes in `notes` about various setups that I haven't yet translated into my dotconfar; for example my neovim config is not currently confar-managed.

+# Deprecation in process

+I've started moving config to a new setup in my `ape-nix` repository, so this repo is gradually becoming out of date; at the moment the emacs config is still valid.